-Before closing the introduction, let us give a brief explanation of the organization of this article.
-We also make several brief comments regarding the proofs.
+To conclude, let us briefly describe the organisation of this paper and the main ideas used in the proofs.

-In Section 2, we will summarize some notations and previous results that will be used along the text.
+In Section 2, we will summarise some notations and previous results that will be used along the text.

-In Section 3, we introduce a perturbation technique, which is very useful under the condition of unbounded deviation along some direction.
-The purpose is to find $\varepsilon$-pseudo periodic orbits, which can be "closed" to become periodic orbits with rational rotation vector.
-The difficulty is that, a priory, the original method in \cite{Salvador} does not give enough information to locate the position of these rational numbers, except they are outside the rotation set $\rho(\widetilde f)$.
+In Section 3, we introduce a perturbation technique, which is very useful under the condition of unbounded deviations along some direction.
+The purpose is to find $\varepsilon$-pseudo periodic orbits, which can be "closed" in order to become periodic orbits, so with rational rotation vector.
+The difficulty is that, a priory, the original method in \cite{Salvador} does not give enough information to locate the position of these rational numbers, except that they are outside the rotation set $\rho(\widetilde f)$.

 In Section 4, we focus on the case when the map has bounded deviations.
-In this case, we apply a result proved by Jager (see~\cite{Linearization}) to obtain a semi-conjugacy between the restriction of the dynamics to certain minimal set to the rigid torus translation.
-Then, we prove whenever one can perturb the rigid translation, we can also perturb the original homeomorphism.
+We apply a result proved by J{\"a}ger (see~\cite{Linearization}) in order to obtain a semi-conjugacy between the restriction of the dynamics to a certain minimal set and the rigid torus rotation.
+Then, we prove that whenever one can perturb the rigid rotation, we can also perturb the original homeomorphism.
 Combining both results from Section 3 and Section 4, we complete the proof of Theorem~\ref{instability_general}.

-From Section 5, we start to work with diffeomorphisms.
-In Section 5, we prove Theorem~\ref{generic_case}.
+From Section 5, we start working with diffeomorphisms.
+There, we prove Theorem~\ref{generic_case}.
 There are three main ingredients in this proof.
-The first one is results in the theory of prime ends rotation numbers.
+The first one belongs to the theory of prime ends rotation numbers.
 The second one is the so called \textit{bounded disk lemma}, firstly proved by Koropecki and Tal in \cite{Strictly_Toral}.
-The third one is some properties of invariant branches of periodic saddles proved by Oliveira in \cite{Oliveira}.
+The third one consists of certain properties of invariant branches at hyperbolic periodic saddles, mostly from Fernando Oliveira's paper \cite{Oliveira}.